 We have received almost continuous funding from the Muscular Dystrophy Association for a range of our studies on muscle and muscular dystrophies.

-We have received a research grant annually from the Jain Foundation to develop new approaches to studying the role of dysferlin in skeletal muscle, to understand the etiology of Limb Girdle Muscular Dystrophy Type 2B and Miyoshi Myopathy, and to test small molecules in mice that may be useful in treating these diseases in man.
+We have received 12 years of generous support from the Jain Foundation to develop new approaches to studying the role of dysferlin in skeletal muscle, to understand the etiology of Limb Girdle Muscular Dystrophy Type 2B and Miyoshi Myopathy,

 We have received small grants and postdoctoral fellowships from the FSH Society (Lexington, MA) for studies of Facioscapulohumeral Muscular Dystrophy.
 We currently hold a grant jointly with the Jones Laboratory (UMass Med School, Worcester), and a grant to a predoctoral student, Amber Mueller, both for studies of our xenografts.